-The MSA, MTA and MDA functions used to be considered as the same set of functions.
-This has been reflected in the history of Internet mail by having MSA, MTA and MDA transfers all be performed with SMTP [RFC2821] [RFC0821], over TCP Port 25.
-Internet mail permits email to be exchanged with no prior arrangement.
-Hence Port 25 exchanges occur without sender authentication.
+Originally the MSA, MTA and MDA architectural components were considered to be a single unit.
+This was reflected the practice of having MSA, MTA and MDA transfers all be performed with SMTP [RFC2821] [RFC0821], over TCP Port 25.
+Internet mail permits email to be exchanged without prior arrangement and without sender authentication.
 That is, the confirmed identity of the originator of the message is not necessarily known by the relaying MTAs or the MDA.

-It is important to distinguish MUA-to-MSA email submission, versus MTA relaying, versus the final MTA-to-MDA transmission, prior to MDA- to-MUA delivery.
-Submission typically does entail a pre-established relationship between the user of the client and operator of the server; equally, the MDA can determine that it will be affecting final delivery and has an existing relationship with the recipient.
+It is important to distinguish MUA-to-MSA email submission, versus MTA relaying, versus the final MTA-to-MDA transition.
+Submission typically does entail a pre-established relationship between the user of the client and operator of the server; equally, the MDA is performing final delivery and can determine that it has an existing relationship with the recipient.
 That is, MSAs and MDAs can take advantage of having prior relationships with users, in order to constrain their transfer activities.